manafire/SublimeSuperSelect/README.md

 SuperSelect
 ==================

-Extended selection functionality such as select previous match and skip to next(or prev) match.
+Extended selection functionality such as select previous match, skip to next(or prev) match, and invert selection.

+See this [30 second vid](http://youtu.be/8SQi-Fvhp-Q) for a brief demo.

 Installation
 ------------